pro3d/webExamples/README.md

 ## ThreadsSiteJobs.com Staging Repository
-### Step 1: Cloning
+### Step 1: Cloning gh-pages branch
-You only need to do this once so long as you keep the directory.
+You only need to do this once so long as you don't delete the entire directory.
- > Clone THIS gh-pages repo if you haven't already.
+ > Clone the gh-pages repo if you haven't already.
+ > I find it easy to actually clone the new gh-pages repo INSIDE the _site directory, as it is ignored.
+(eg. /ThreadSuiteJobs.com/_site/webExamples/ ... this makes files easy to navigate between)
 ```bash
 git clone https://github.com/pro3d/webExamples.git
 ```